Yaozhou ware: History

-A typical Yaozhou design of scrolling foliage, accentuated by pooling of the glaze in the moulded depressions.
-Compare the carved bowl above.

 The Yaozhou Kiln complex, at Huangbaozhen just outside Tongchuan, Shaanxi, began production under the Tang dynasty, when it was notable for three-colour sancai earthenwares, but produced black wares and other types as well.
 The kiln was some 70 miles from Chang'an (modern Xi'an), capital of the Tang until 904.
 Although considerably further from Kaifeng, which became the capital of the Song in 960, Yaozhou benefited from the move, as the previous main high-quality celadon Yue ware, from further south, declined.
 Yaozhou ware was considerably influenced by Yue ware, although the green colour was darker, and the designs usually carved, and later moulded, rather than incised as in Yue ware.

 At the end of the Northern Song in 1125, the remainder of the Imperial court fled south, and the capital of the Southern Song was set up at Hangzhou.
 The nearby Longquan celadon kilns became the main producer of celadon and Yaozhou and the other Northern Celadons declined accordingly, in both quantity and quality, although celadons continued to be produced at Yaozhou until the Yuan dynasty.

 After the fall of the Northern Song, Yaozhou itself was ruled by the invading Jin dynasty (1115–1234).
 It was at this time that the poet Lu You (1125–1209), a refugee from the north as a baby, wrote that Yaozhou greenwares "are extremely coarse and are used only by restaurants because they are durable".
 This had not always been the case; in the period 1078 to 1106 there are records of Yaozhou presenting wares to the Northern Song court, perhaps filling in a gap in imperial wares of choice as Ding ware began to decline and Ru ware had not been developed.

 Yaozhou wares do not seem to have been exported in great quantities, unlike some contemporary and earlier wares, but some fragments have been found in Indonesia and Vietnam.
 Fragments have also been found in the Aljafería, an 11th-century Islamic palace in southern Spain.
 Northern Celadon pieces have been excavated from Korean tombs, but none found in Japan.
 Finds have been made along the Silk Road, and at the Islamic capitals of Fustat near Cairo and Samarra in Iraq.
+Archaeologist Zhuo Zhenxi has advanced research and study of Yaozhou ware.